For the latest posts, press ‘ALL POSTS’ above.

 How does this website work?

-The story has been revealed day by day on the 75th anniversary of each event.
-These are the latest posts.
-Over the past two years you could have experienced, in parallel, the events as they happened.
+The story was originally revealed day by day on the 75th anniversary of each event.
+Over the following two years you could have experienced, in a 75-year parallel, the events as they happened.
 For example, on the night of 17-18 August 1940 the RAF made the first attempt to insert an agent into Nazi-occupied Europe by air.
-The post that tells their story was published on the evening of 17 August 2015; in the months before you could have followed the pilot, John Coghlan, and the agent he was carrying to Belgium, Henri Leenaerts, on their separate paths that led to a common fate in the North Sea.
+The post that tells their story was originally published on the evening of 17 August 2015; in the months before this post you could have followed the pilot, John Coghlan, and the agent he was carrying to Belgium, Henri Leenaerts, on their separate paths that led to a common fate in the North Sea.

-Most posts are written in the present tense to give a sense of immediacy.
-These events were once not history, but now: tomorrow might bring a promotion, a crash, a posting, injury, perhaps death.
+Most posts were written in the present tense to give a sense of immediacy.
+Eighty years ago these events were not history, but now: today might bring a promotion; tonight might bring a crash, a posting, injury, perhaps death.
 To everyone in this story the future, now settled history, was unknowable.
 Before December 1941 defeat was not just a possibility, it was likely.
 The first definite sign for Britain that the war might be won, El Alamein, came more than six months after this story ends.
 By showing these events as they happened in real time I hope to convey something of this to you, the present-day reader.

 Information useful to an understanding of these operations will be placed in background sections.
 A Technical section will explain (for instance) the ‘moon periods’ which restricted operations to about 15 nights a month, and the navigation and flying methods that enabled aircrews to find a specific field after flying hundreds of miles across a darkened Europe.
 Pages in this section will be published as and when they become relevant to the narrative.